 The Falcons played their first game at the Georgia Dome on September 6, 1992 when over 70,000 fans filled the stadium.
-Three tiers of seats circle the entire gridiron.
-Every seat from the lower to the upper deck has a great view of the field.
-The roof is made of Teflon and fiberglass and is the worlds largest cable supported stadium.
-The Georgia Dome has many amenities including several food courts, the 2View Restaurant, over 4,600 club seats and 164 luxury suites.
+Three tiers of seats circled the gridiron.
+The domed roof consisted of Teflon and fiberglass and was the worlds largest cable supported stadium.
+The Georgia Dome had many amenities including over 4,600 club seats and 164 luxury suites.
 After the 2002 season the surface of the Georgia Dome was changed from Astroturf to Fieldturf.
 In 2006, a $30 million renovation plan was approved to upgrade the Georgia Dome.
 Luxuries areas were updated, eight new super-suites were created and new LED ribbon-boards were installed.
 Before the 2008 season all of the original teal seats were replaced with new red and black seats, the facade was repainted, concourses were upgraded and new High-Definition videoboards were installed.
 The Georgia Dome has hosted Super Bowls XXXIV in 1994 and XXVIII in 2000.
 It also hosted several Olympic events in 1996, was the home of the Atlanta Hawks (NBA) during the 1998-’99 season, and hosted the NCAA Men’s Final Four in 2002, 2007 and 2013.
 Each year the Georgia Dome is home to the SEC Football Championship and the Peach Bowl college football game.

 In 2011 the Falcons announced plans that they would begin exploring the option of building a new stadium.
-The team wants a new stadium because they believe the Georgia Dome does not provide premium seating and other amenities found in recently built NFL stadiums.
+The team wanted a new stadium because they believed the Georgia Dome lacked premium seating and other amenities found in recently built NFL stadiums.
 In December 2012 the Georgia World Congress Center Authority (GWCCA) board approved terms for a new stadium.
-Named Mercedes-Benz Stadium, it will open in 2017.
-All events held at the Georgia Dome will move to the new stadium and the Georgia Dome will be demolished.
+Named Mercedes-Benz Stadium, it opened in September 2017.
+All events held at the Georgia Dome moved to the new stadium and the Georgia Dome will be imploded in November 2017.
 On January 22, 2017 the Falcons played their final game at the Georgia Dome, a NFC Championship victory over the Pittsburgh Steelers.